-It should be noted that individual graduate programs retain the right to impose more rigorous conditions on students who have been admitted either provisionally or conditionally.
+It should be noted that individual graduate programs retain the right to impose more rigorous conditions on students who have been admitted.
 Such conditions, if imposed, will be detailed in the letter of admission sent to the student.

 SPECIAL NON-DEGREE STUDENTS